Dana Hoey (b. 1966, San Francisco, CA)

 In 2019 Petzel gallery hosted Dana Hoey Presents, a para fictional exhibition conceptualized, produced and directed by Hoey, in which the artist showed her own photographic work, the performance and sculpture work of Marcela Torres, and a live ladies Muay Thai fight night that took place in a 20’ x 20’ boxing ring installed inside the gallery.
 The show challenged and confronted preconceived ideas and realities of feminism, combat, violence, self-defense and the martial arts.
 For her own work, Hoey presented Ghost Stories, highly subjective, surreal lightbox collages, made from images shot by Hoey, as well as poster-style portraits of the subjects featuring their names and occupations.
 In the labeled posters Hoey aimed to surface the power dynamic of portraiture, particularly as it relates to a white artist taking the image of non-white people.

 Hoey has exhibited in museums and galleries internationally.
-Solo exhibitions include Dana Hoey: Five Rings, Museum of Contemporary Art, Detroit, MI (2017); Dana Hoey & Em Rooney, Raising Cattle, Montreal (2016); Love Your Enemy, at the Albany Institute of History & Art, NY (2014); Experiments in Primitive Living, organized by Maurice Berger, at the Center for Art Design and Visual Culture, University of Maryland in Baltimore, MD (2010); and Dana Hoey at the Hirshhorn Museum and Sculpture Garden in Washington, D.C.
+Solo exhibitions include Dana Hoey: Five Rings, Museum of Contemporary Art, Detroit (2017); Dana Hoey & Em Rooney, Raising Cattle, Montreal (2016); Love Your Enemy, Albany Institute of History & Art, Albany (2014); Experiments in Primitive Living, organized by Maurice Berger, at the Center for Art Design and Visual Culture, University of Maryland, Baltimore (2010); and Dana Hoey at the Hirshhorn Museum and Sculpture Garden, Washington, D.C.
 (2000).
-Selected group exhibitions include Live Dangerously, National Museum of Women in the Arts, Washington D.C.
-(2019); Moving Women, Analix Forever, Geneva Switzerland (2018); Love Job: Kieren Seymour and Dana Hoey, Sutton Gallery, Victoria, Australia (2017); We Pictured You Reading This at Redux Contemporary Art Center in Charleston, SC (2010); Muse at the Wildenberg Art Center, Tulane University in New Orleans, LA (2010), among many others.
+Selected group exhibitions include Strike Fast, Dance Lightly: Artists on Boxing, The FLAG Art Foundation, New York (2023); Live Dangerously, National Museum of Women in the Arts, Washington D.C.
+(2019); Moving Women, Analix Forever, Geneva (2018); Love Job: Kieren Seymour and Dana Hoey, Sutton Gallery, Victoria (2017); We Pictured You Reading This at Redux Contemporary Art Center, Charleston (2010); Muse at the Wildenberg Art Center, Tulane University, New Orleans (2010), among many others.

-Her work is held in various public collections including the Solomon R. Guggenheim Museum, NY; Hirshhorn Museum and Sculpture Garden, the Smithsonian Institution, Washington, D.C.; the Los Angeles Museum of Contemporary Art, CA; Middlebury College Museum of Art, VT; Mint Museum of Art, Charlotte, NC; National Museum of Women in the Arts, Washington, D.C.; the Norton Museum of Art, West Palm Beach, FL; Princeton University Art Museum, NJ; and the San Francisco Museum of Modern Art.
+Her work is held in various public collections including the Solomon R. Guggenheim Museum, New York, New York; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Los Angeles Museum of Contemporary Art, Los Angeles, California; Middlebury College Museum of Art, Middlebury, Vermont; Mint Museum of Art, Charlotte, North Carolina; National Museum of Women in the Arts, Washington, D.C.; Norton Museum of Art, West Palm Beach, Florida; Princeton University Art Museum, Princeton, New Jersey; and the San Francisco Museum of Modern Art, San Francisco, California.

 “Where her earlier photographs were cryptic, coy and ironic, these are infused with unmistakable fury.
 At a moment when attacks on women extend from the street to the highest levels of the United States government, Ms. Hoey’s is a gloves-off statement arguing for women as powerful and ready to rumble against discrimination or historical stereotypes – even against one another,”